hieuvp/learning-python/learn-the-basics/basic-operators/README.md

 ## Using Operators with Lists

-Lists can be joined with the addition operators:
+Lists can be joined with the addition operators.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=join_lists.py) -->
 <!-- The below code snippet is automatically added from join_lists.py -->